ericrqs/Juniper-vMX/README.md

 A connectivity request with multiple actions is split into a series of connection requests with a single action each.
 They are sent to the cloud provider in ascending order by Vnic Name.
-This is because the OpenStack cloud provider determines the NIC not from Vnic Name but from the order requests are sent.
+This is because the OpenStack cloud provider currently determines the NIC not from Vnic Name but from the order requests are sent.

 The JSON output of the cloud providers ApplyConnectivityChanges calls is accumulated and bundled as the output of the virtual L2 ApplyConnectivityChanges.
 This is critical in order for the system to set attributes